 I did the cornmeal therapy for three week and the fungus was gone.
 I don’t know why it works, but it’s cheap, harmless, and it worked for me.”

 We make no promises about any nail fungus remedy.
 What works for Larry may not work for Sue or Henry or Mary.
-You will have to experiment to discover the best approach for you.
-Don’t forget to check out our books and guides with more specific instructions about lots of home remedies.
-Here is a link.
+You will have to experiment to discover whether Vicks VapoRub or some other remedy is the best approach for you.

 Please share your own experience in the fight against nail fungus in the comment section below.